hoangduytran/blender-manual/manual/modeling/geometry_nodes/introduction.rst

 Introduction
 ************

-Geometry nodes system for modifying the geometry of an object with node-based operations.
+Geometry Nodes is a system for modifying the geometry of an object with node-based operations.
 It can be accessed by adding a :doc:`Geometry Nodes Modifier </modeling/modifiers/generate/geometry_nodes>`.

 .. figure:: /images/modeling_geometry-nodes_introduction_properties.png